This area of work has become increasingly important over the years as there is more demand for accountability in both the public and private sectors.

 Where do graduates work?

 Forensic accountants can work in a specialist department of a professional services firm, on behalf of an individual, a private organisation or a public body such as the Serious Fraud Office, the Serious Organised Crime Agency or HM Revenue & Customs.
 Forensic accountants often work alongside lawyers and are sometimes asked to give evidence in court as expert witnesses.
-The area of work has become increasingly important over the years as there is more demand for accountability in both the public and private sectors.
+This area of work has become increasingly important over the years as there is more demand for accountability in both the public and private sectors.

 Some firms recruit directly into this area but many graduates initially train in audit or work in a forensic department as part of a rotational training programme.
 Graduate level responsibilities might include creating spreadsheets, extracting relevant data from financial records and checking written reports.
 An important aspect of a graduate role is to keep the key issues of the case in mind at all times and understand the implications of the information being analysed.